Checklist - is bankruptcy right for you?

-Going bankrupt may have a big impact on your life, so it's important you think about how it will affect you.
+Going bankrupt could have a big impact on your life, so it's important you think about how it will affect you.

-Going bankrupt will usually cost £680.
+Going bankrupt costs £680.
 You need to make sure you can afford to go bankrupt.

 - More about the cost of going bankrupt.

-If you own your home, it may be sold, with the proceeds used to paying your creditors.
+If you own your home, it might be sold and the proceeds used to pay your creditors.

-If you rent your home, you're unlikely to lose it unless your tenancy agreement says that you can't rent the home if you're bankrupt.
-You may find it harder to find a new home to rent.
+If you rent your home, you could lose it if your tenancy agreement says that you can't rent the home if you're bankrupt.
+You might find it harder to find a new home to rent.